 Rainwater Harvesting is the process of capturing rainwater in a holding tank from a roof area and re-using it for household and commercial grey-water applications such as garden irrigation, flushing toilets, vehicle washing etc.

-stuart:pease specialise in the design and manufacture of GRP cold water storage tanks for both rainwater and potable supplies.
-Sectional water tanks are fabricated in panels… delivered and assembled on site, but the flexibility of GRP means that these storage vessels can also be produced in finished, moulded, form.
+stuart:pease specialises in the design and manufacture of GRP cold water storage tanks for both rainwater and potable supplies.
+Sectional water tanks are fabricated in panels… delivered and assembled on-site, but the flexibility of GRP means that these storage vessels can also be produced in finished, moulded, form.

 Ground source heating systems

 All corrosion-resistant pressurised elements and the super-insulated storage tanks required by this highly efficient green energy technology can be fabricated in zero-maintenance fibreglass composites by stuart:pease.

 GRP and fibreglass laminates are used extensively in the manufacture of rotor blades, nacelles and tower structures for small to medium-sized (1 – 10 Kw) wind generators.